← Back to Own Your Stack

 PHP caches compiled scripts in memory (opcache) for performance.
 After rsync updates files on disk, PHP-FPM workers still have old bytecode cached.

-In production, opcache.revalidate_freq is typically 0 - PHP never checks if files changed.
+In production, opcache.revalidate_freq is typically 0, so PHP never checks if files changed.
 Without a reload, PHP serves old code indefinitely.

-systemctl reload gracefully restarts workers.
-Existing requests finish, new workers start with empty opcache.
-No connections dropped.
+systemctl reload gracefully restarts workers: existing requests finish, then new workers start with empty opcache, so connections are preserved.

 7.6 Post-Deploy Steps Explained